thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 ###### Node C: **Clear Alarm**
 - Add the **Clear Alarm** node and connect it to the **Filter Script** node with a relation type **False**. <br>
-  This Node loads the latest Alarm with the configured Alarm Type for the Message Originator and Clear the Alarm if it exist.
+  This Node loads the latest Alarm with the configured Alarm Type for the Message Originator and Clear the Alarm if it exists.
 - Enter the Name field as **Clear Alarm** and the Alarm type as **Critical Temperature**.

 ![image](/images/edge/tutorial/alarm/node-clear-alarm.png)

 ###### Node D: **Push to cloud**
 - Add the **Push to cloud** node and connect it to the **Create alarm** node with a relation type **Created**.
- Also connect node to the **Clear alarm** node with a relation type **Cleared**.<br>
+ Also, connect this node to the **Clear alarm** node with a relation type **Cleared**.<br>
   This node will create and clear alarm on the Cloud.

 - Enter the Name field as **Push Alarm to Cloud**.